Supernova: Normal Type Ia

 The model for the formation of this category of supernova is a close binary star system.
-The larger of the two stars is the first to evolve off the main sequence, and it expands to form a red giant.
+The more massive of the two stars is the first to evolve off the main sequence, and it expands to form a red giant.
 The two stars now share a common envelope, causing their mutual orbit to shrink.
 The giant star then sheds most of its envelope, losing mass until it can no longer continue nuclear fusion.
 At this point, it becomes a white dwarf star, composed primarily of carbon and oxygen.
 Eventually, the secondary star also evolves off the main sequence to form a red giant.
 Matter from the giant is accreted by the white dwarf, causing the latter to increase in mass.
 The exact details of initiation and of the heavy elements produced in the catastrophic event remain unclear.

 Type Ia supernovae produce a characteristic light curve—the graph of luminosity as a function of time—after the event.
 This luminosity is generated by the radioactive decay of nickel-56 through cobalt-56 to iron-56.
-The peak luminosity of the light curve is extremely consistent across normal type Ia supernovae, having a maximum absolute magnitude of about −19.3.
-This is because typical type Ia supernovae arise from a consistent type of progenitor star by gradual mass acquisition, and explode when they acquire a consistent typical mass, giving rise to very similar supernova conditions and behaviour.
+The peak luminosity of the light curve is extremely consistent across normal Type Ia supernovae, having a maximum absolute magnitude of about −19.3.
+This is because typical Type Ia supernovae arise from a consistent type of progenitor star by gradual mass acquisition, and explode when they acquire a consistent typical mass, giving rise to very similar supernova conditions and behaviour.
 This allows them to be used as a secondary standard candle to measure the distance to their host galaxies.

-A second model for the formation of type Ia supernovae involves the merger of two white dwarf stars, with the combined mass momentarily exceeding the Chandrasekhar limit.
+A second model for the formation of Type Ia supernovae involves the merger of two white dwarf stars, with the combined mass momentarily exceeding the Chandrasekhar limit.
 This is sometimes referred to as the double-degenerate model, as both stars are degenerate white dwarfs.
-Due to the possible combinations of mass and chemical composition of the pair there is much variation in this type of event, and, in many cases, there may be no supernova at all, in which case they will have a less luminous light curve than the more normal SN type Ia.
+Due to the possible combinations of mass and chemical composition of the pair there is much variation in this type of event, and, in many cases, there may be no supernova at all, in which case they will have a less luminous light curve than the more normal SN Type Ia.